How to Show a Relationship Between Two Variables in an Excel Graph

 Step-by-Step Procedures to Show Relationship Between Two Variables in Graph in Excel

-• After that, go to the Insert tab and select the Insert Scatter icon.
-A drop-down menu will appear.
+• Go to the Insert tab and choose the Scatter icon.
+Select the scatter plot type.

 Step-by-Step Procedures to Show Relationship Between Two Variables in Graph in Excel